IAHLT/hebrew_named_entities_open_dataset/README.md

 news paper (47%), the Israel Hayom news paper (24%), Knesset protocols (2%) and Wikipedia entries (27%).

-The raw text was manually annotated to identify entity spans and automatically corrected for whitespace- and punctuation-alignment.
+The raw text was manually annotated following [these guidelines](https://github.com/IAHLT/hebrew_named_entities_open_dataset/blob/main/he-guidelines.pdf) to identify entity spans and automatically corrected for whitespace- and punctuation-alignment.
 A portion of the spans were then scanned for potential errors and manually reviewed for quality assurance.
 Spans are allowed to nest.